Not sure if either one was made. Could be Buffalo or Bonanno

 Re: Buffalo/Ontario Mob Acitivity

-johnny_scootch wrote: Fri Jul 17, 2020 8:14 am When the beloved Giacomo Luppino died of natural causes in 1987 at 87 years old, the crass, snarling Johnny Pops took over as capo of the Buffalo mob faction in Hamilton.
+Agree this was the big point.
+Anyone have anything further on this?johnny_scootch wrote: ↑Fri Jul 17, 2020 8:14 am When the beloved Giacomo Luppino died of natural causes in 1987 at 87 years old, the crass, snarling Johnny Pops took over as capo of the Buffalo mob faction in Hamilton.

 This was interesting part for me, anyone else agree with Scott on this point of Papalia taking over as Capo for Buffalo upon death of Luppino???